 And while you are at it, check your Carbon Monoxide detectors and replace their batteries as well.
 CO is a colorless, odorless gas that is produced when any fuel is incompletely burned.
 Sadly, about 150 people die each year from non-fire, carbon monoxide poisoning associated with home fuel-burning heating equipment.
 This is preventable with a $30 CO detector.

 The last task this month will be to walk around you home and inventory its contents for insurance purposes.
 Grab your digital camera and take lots of photos.
-Every digital camera and even a smart phone will have a video function so a quick pan around each room will help substantiate not only what you own but also the quality of your furnishing, fixtures and cabinetry.
+Every digital camera and even a smart phone will have a video function so a quick pan around each room will help substantiate not only what you own but also the quality of your furnishings, fixtures and cabinetry.
 Store the photos and video on a flash drive and you will be way ahead of the curve if disaster strikes and you need to file an insurance claim.

 THE FINAL WORD